DPZ CoDesign: Awards

-DPZ has received numerous awards for its projects, including two National AIA Awards; the Thomas Jefferson Award; the Vincent Scully Prize; and two Governor's Urban Design Awards for Excellence.
-The firm's early project of Seaside, Florida, was the first authentic new town to be built successfully in the United States in over fifty years.
-In 1989, Time magazine selected Seaside as one of the 10 "Best of the Decade" achievements in the field of design.
+DPZ has received numerous awards for its work.
+These include two National AIA Awards, the Thomas Jefferson Award, the Vincent Scully Prize, and two Governor's Urban Design Awards for Excellence.
+The firm's Seaside, Florida project was the first authentic new town to be built successfully in the United States in over fifty years.
+In 1989, Time, a news magazine, selected Seaside as one of the 10 "Best of the Decade" achievements in the field of design.

 Representative projects

 Planned communities designed by DPZ include: